Icarus Transfigured: A Novel by Michael Lowell Teague

 ~the author, Michael Lowell Teague

 Notes on A Future Novel: In the years since the completion of my first book, I wrote a primer on God, metaphysics, and science.
-This philosophical treatise was abandoned, although I have cannibalized ideas in it for a new project because, frankly, I prefer writing stories.
+This philosophical treatise was abandoned, although ideas from it were cannibalized for a new fiction project.
+(I prefer writing stories.)

 After my father passed away in February 2010, I quietly returned to my book notes.
 By the time my mother passed away in September of 2013, those notes had become chapters in a titleless book.
 Medical issues have dominated my life since 2015, and slowed progress on this new novel.